lacanoid/datalink/docs/functions.md

     (1 row)

+Parameter `mode` specifies what should be returned:

-If `header_only` is nonzero then HEAD request is made instead of GET, returning only headers.
+* mode 0 - headers only.
+HEAD request is made instead of GET, returning only HTTP request headers.
 This is used to check for the existence of `INTEGRITY SELECTIVE` datalinks.

+* mode 1 - unicode text.
+Returned body is assumed to contain unicode text.
+This is the default.

-When parameter `binary` is nonzero, then returned body will be bytea encoded.
-You will probably explicitly need to cast it bytea type.
+* mode 2 - binary.
+Returned body will be bytea encoded.
+You will probably want to explicitly cast it bytea type.

 When file: URLs refer to files on other servers, [PostgreSQL foreign servers](foreign_server.md) are used.

 Only superuser can execute this function, execute permission for other users must be explicitly granted.

 #### curl_save( local_file file_path, url text [ , persistent int ] ) → record